 If you’re looking for the best mattress in a box, you’ve certainly stumbled upon Purple® and Amerisleep beds during your search.
 While their products differ, Purple® and Amerisleep stand out amongst other online brands for offering state-of-the-art mattresses at affordable prices.
 However, choosing which brand to shop with can be tough, especially if you’re a first-time buyer.

 Beyond the type of mattress you’re interested in and its sleep-promoting features, it’s wise to consider your sleep style and body type during your search for a new bed— as these two factors are the most significant when it comes to comparing comfort.
 Stomach, back, and side sleepers all need different levels of support, the best mattress for side sleepers may not be the right fit for somebody who sleeps on their stomach.
 It’s important to know your personal preferences play a big role in your search.

-In this post, we compare these two top-rated mattress brands to help you decide if Purple® or Amerisleep carries the right bed for your needs.
+In this mattress comparison, we discuss these two top-rated mattress brands to help you decide if Purple® or Amerisleep carries the right bed for your needs.